LopamudraBasu/TCGA-BRCA-Differential-Expression-Survival-Analysis/README.md

 ## Dataset

-Dataset: TCGA Breast Invasive Carcinoma (TCGA-BRCA)
+The data used in this project were obtained from the TCGA Breast Invasive Carcinoma (TCGA-BRCA) dataset.

-Data used in this project:
+The following publicly available datasets were used:

 - Gene expression data
-- Clinical information
+- Clinical data
-- Overall survival information
+- Overall survival data

+Due to the large file size, the raw datasets are not included in this repository.
+They can be downloaded from the UCSC Xena Browser or the Genomic Data Commons (GDC) Data Portal.
 ---

 ## Software and Packages